“Offshoring Will Kill 1.5 Million IT Jobs by 2017” – according to new research from The Hacket Group.

 #1.
 Being a go to person

-If you can prove that your value extends beyond your list of job duties & technical skills into areas like business know how (i.e. aka domain knowledge) and becoming a change agent/facilitator (e.g. facilitating agile development practices, change agent for BigData & analytics, etc), then you can become one of those few remaining team members to survive lay-offs as result of off-shoring.
+If you can prove that your value extends beyond your list of job duties & technical skills into areas like business know how (i.e. aka domain knowledge) and being a change agent/facilitator (e.g. facilitating agile development practices, change agent for BigData & analytics, etc), with good soft skills & great attitude then you can become one of those few remaining team members to survive lay-offs as result of off-shoring.
 You might even be given greater responsibilities and opportunities in spearheading the off-shoring process.
 Often drawing the same salary based on Country-X with additional relocation allowances, and living in countries with lower cost of living.
 The reverse is true as well for the multi-skilled off-shore employees to go overseas to understand the business process and get the ball rolling in facilitating the off-shore model.

 #2.
 Becoming a consultant/contractor

 No matter what percentage of the work-force is off-shored, companies always need short-term consultants/contractors to meet unexpected workloads/deadlines/skill shortages.
 Often companies favor consultants with strong technical focus, system familiarity & good business/domain knowledge due to their prior engagements.
 So, the companies need to hire temps.
 So, building a good network and rapport with a handful of companies you had worked for and people you had worked with, you can get repeated short to medium term work assignments.
-So, stay connected with your former employers & colleagues via LinkedIn and regular catch-ups.
+So, stay connected with your former employers & colleagues via LinkedIn and regular catch-ups as much as you do with the technical trends & sought-after technoligies.

 #3.
 Acquiring specialized skills